Is $95K a Good Salary for a Single Person?

 Whether you’re earning $95,000 as an entry-level salary or after several years on the job, there are ways to make the most of your income.
 Here are some strategies to consider:

-• Build an emergency fund.
-Aim for a cushion of three to six months of living expenses.
+• Aim to build an emergency fund that provides a cushion of three to six months of living expenses.

 • Explore investing in securities that charge minimal fees.